Erriez/strawberry-msvc/README.md

     - Uncheck: `ENABLE_WIN32_CONSOLE`
 - Toolbar: Build | Build All

-Set breakpoint and press F5 to step through the code.
+Set breakpoint and press F5 to start debugging and use F10 to step into and F11 to step over.